Techmonkeys-se/deploy-k8s-debian/README.md

 ![Kubernetes with Ansible](https://github.com/Edd1e360/deploy-k8s/blob/main/ansible-kubernetes.jpg)
-# Ansible Roles to deploy Kubernetes on Redhat Linux 8
+# Ansible Roles to deploy Kubernetes on Debian 10

 Collection of Ansible roles to setup servers and deploy a multi-master Kubernetes.
 Using containerd.io